oscar-anderson/IAT-names-and-traits/README.md

 # Is Owen more agreeable than Victor?
 Implicit associations between ‘rounded’ or ‘spikey’ names and perceptions of personality.
 (BSc dissertation)

-This repository contains the complete report for my Bachelor of Science (BSc) dissertation project.
+This repository contains the full report for my undergraduate dissertation project, completed as part of my Bachelor of Science (BSc) Psychology degree.
 The study explores the cross-modal associations between phonemes and personality traits, with a focus on the Bouba-Kiki effect and its potential implications for social perception.

 ## Summary